 One Hour Translation examined the holiday season online shopping patterns across different ages in the surveyed countries.
 In general, young people between 18 and 34 show a strong tendency to buy online during Black Friday and Cyber Monday.

 In the U.K., 29% of the 18-34 year olds said they intend to buy online on Black Friday, compared to 12% on Cyber Monday.
 In the U.S., 44% of the 18-34 year olds surveyed said they plan to buy online on Black Friday, and 42% on Cyber Monday.
+One of the key sectors that saw a rise of online sales was personalised number plates.

 The 35-64 age group has also shown lower percentages than younger people.
 In the U.K., 25% intend to buy online on Black Friday and 10% on Cyber Monday; in Canada, 18% and 8% respectively; in the U.S., 21% and 23% respectively; in France, 7% and 2% respectively; in Germany, 13% and 7%; in Australia, 10% and 4% and in Japan, 5.5% and 3%.
 Spain stood out, with 31% of the 35-64 age group opting for Black Friday, but only 6% for Cyber Monday.